2018 Festival of Bands Info:

 By William Henry Monk Arranged by Brent Violini Pierce

-- Play three major scales in concert Bb, Eb and F major, up and down in eighth notes without repeating the top note, M.M. quarter note=120.
+- Play three major scales in concert Bb, Eb and F major, up and down in quarter notes without repeating the top note, M.M. quarter note=120.
 One scale will be tongued, one scale slurred two – tongued two, one scale slurred.
 Percussionists are to perform these scales on mallet instruments (the Fundamentals Clinician will determine which articulation patterns will be assigned to each scale).

 - Echo on instruments a five-note melody.
 The melody will be a maximum of 2 bars, based on the first five notes of the concert Bb major scale, starting and ending on the tonic in 4/4 time.
 This melody will be administered by the adjudicator.